 Chemotherapy drugs can be given in a variety of different ways.
 They can be taken in pill or capsule form, into a vein, injected into a body cavity, into a muscle or into the spinal fluid.
-Unfortunately, some of these are known to cause discomfort or pain to the patient, so in some cases it may be favorable to administer IV chemotherapy through a venous access device, such as a peripherally inserted central catheters (PICC line) and portacaths (ports).
+Unfortunately, some of these are known to cause discomfort or pain to the patient, so in some cases it may be favorable to administer IV chemotherapy through a central venous catheter (CVC), such as a peripherally inserted central catheters (PICC line) and portacaths (ports).

 What is a PICC Line?